Justin Herbert Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Matchup vs. Denver

-- Herbert's 265.5 passing yards per game in two matchups against the Broncos are 7.0 fewer yards than his over/under in Sunday's game.
+- Herbert averages 265.5 passing yards per game in two matchups against the Broncos, 7.0 fewer yards his over/under in Sunday's game.

-- Herbert threw a touchdown pass in both of those contests against the Broncos, and threw multiple TD passes against them once.
+- Herbert threw a TD pass in both of those games against the Broncos, and threw multiple TD passes against them once.

-- The Broncos have the NFL's ninth-ranked pass defense this season, yielding 233.4 yards per game through the air.
+- The Broncos have the NFL's ninth-ranked pass defense this season, surrendering 233.4 yards per game through the air.

-- With 13 passing TDs allowed this year, the Broncos defense is ranked third in the league.
+- The Broncos have conceded 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances

-- In last week's outing against the Steelers, Herbert racked up 382 yards while completing 73.2% of his passes, while throwing three touchdowns with one interception.
+- Last week against the Steelers, Herbert went 30-for-41 (73.2 percent) for 382 yards, while throwing three touchdowns and one interception.

-- He tacked on nine carries for 90 yards, averaging 10 yards per attempt.
+- He also ran the ball nine times for 90 yards, averaging 10 yards per attempt on the ground.

-- Over his last three games, Herbert has put up 933 passing yards (311.0 yards per game) while going 82-for-113 (72.6% completion percentage) and throwing six touchdowns and two interceptions.
+- Herbert has 933 passing yards (311.0 ypg) to lead Los Angeles, completing 72.6% of his throws and tossing six touchdown passes with two interceptions over his last three games.

-- He has added 126 rushing yards (42.0 ypg) on 16 carries while scoring one touchdown on the ground.
+- He's also carried the ball 16 times for 126 yards and one touchdown, averaging 42.0 yards per game.

 Herbert's Los Angeles Teammates